HuntDask/Kickstarter-Analysis/README.md

-# Kickstarter-analysis
+# Analysis of Kickstarter Campaigns
-Performing analysis on Kickerstarter data to uncover trends for future references
+Performing analysis on Kickerstarter data to uncover trends for future references.
+Examined thousands of campaigns to better understand the differences between successful and failed Kickstarters and pull date/descriptive stastics